Recognising our vulnerable elderly on World Elder Abuse Awareness Day

 “The interim report from the commission was titled ‘neglect’ which clearly highlights that the evidence to date shows how badly the elderly in our society are being failed at a time in their lives when they should be being supported and revered,” said Ms Shepherd.

-The ANMF believe that the Federal Government have an opportunity on World Elder Abuse Awareness Day to take affirmative action based on the interim report and recommendations of the Royal Commission into Aged Care Quality and Safety including the implementation of legislated staffing ratio’s and transparent reporting requirements for residential aged care providers receiving Federal Government funding.
+The ANMF believes that the Federal Government have an opportunity on World Elder Abuse Awareness Day to take affirmative action based on the interim report and recommendations of the Royal Commission into Aged Care Quality and Safety including the implementation of legislated staffing ratios and transparent reporting requirements for residential aged care providers receiving Federal Government funding.

 “We know that our members work tirelessly to provide the best care they can for the elderly patients they treat.
 On World Elder Abuse Awareness Day, we recognise and commend them for this.
 However, we are again calling on the Federal Government to support these workers and their elderly patients by ensuring the provision of adequate staffing and resources.”